How is Infinity in a Drop structured?

 The following text may not be fully up to date

 The main text

 The main text has an Introduction, five Parts, and an Epilogue.

 The Introduction contains three chapters.
 The first explains the title, the basic structure and the best way to engage with this text.
-The second highlights why mainstream psychology needs the Indian tradition; what it can gain from it; why that has not happened yet; and how it could be made to work in the future.
+The second highlights why mainstream psychology needs the Indian tradition; what it can gain from it; and how it could be made to work in the future.
 It ends with a short section on integrality which is a crucial element of ancient Vedic thought.
 It comes back in every area of psychology we deal with in this book.
 The third chapter deals with consciousness as our understanding of consciousness is the real crux of the matter.
 This chapter consists of two sections.
 The first gives a short overview of the different ways consciousness has been understood in mainstream science and in the various Indian traditions and then explains Sri Aurobindo's synthesis.
 The second gives a short outline of Sri Aurobindo's concept of an ongoing evolution of consciousness, which could do for psychology what Darwin's theory has done for biology.